 - Porridge – special nutrient-rich porridge with added vitamins and minerals that we try and give to our most vulnerable children. £5 buys enough for one child for a month.

-- Milk – to provide a child with a cup of full-fat milk every day for a month is £10.
-We try to provide 200 children with milk every day as a vital source of nutrition.
+- Milk – to provide a child with a cup of full-fat milk regularly for a month is £10.
+We try to provide 200 children with milk as a vital source of nutrition.

 - Food for families in crisis – £15 will buy a sack of maize flour to make the staple food, bugali, enough for a small family for a month. £15 will also provide a sack of beans.
 A large family requires £50 a month for both maize and beans.

 - Shelter – £20 will rent a family a basic 2-roomed house with a door for a month.

 - Education – £30 will buy a primary child school uniform, shoes and a school kit (stationery, exercise and textbooks) which will enable them to attend school for a year.
 Without these, they can’t go. £50 for a secondary student.

 - Medical care – any amount contributes to the provision of medical care, which is otherwise out of reach for our families.